bhuvi-ai/Rainfall-Prediction/README.md

 ## Instructions
 1. **Setup Environment:**
-   - Install dependencies using `pip install -r req.txt`.
+   - Install dependencies using `pip install -r requirements.txt`.

 2. **Run the Model:**
    - Open and execute `RainFall Prediction.ipynb` to train the model.